ezza/gecko-pi/README.md

 Easily set up a fresh new Raspberry Pi for use with Geckoboard.

-For more information check out our [blog post](http://www.geckoboard.com/blog/geckoboard-and-raspberry-pi).
+For more information check out this [blog post](http://www.geckoboard.com/blog/geckoboard-and-raspberry-pi).

 how to
 ======